BorHan-U/Real-Estate-Price-Analysis-In-Germany-A-Software-Engineering-CourseWork-Project/README.md

 - xgboost
 - snakemake

-You can install these packages by running the following command.
+Can be installed these packages by running the following command.

 ```sh
 pip install -r requirements.txt